ziquanmiao/minikube_datadog/README.md

 # Some points of interest

-A side-care Datadog agent container is deployed and is now acting as a collector and middleman between the spun up services and Datadog backend.
-Through actions -- curling the endpoints -- and the lack-thereof, metrics will be generated and directed to the corresponding Datadog Account based off your supplied API key
+The Datadog agent container should now be deployed and is acting as a collector and middleman between the services and Datadog's backend.
+Through actions -- curling the endpoints -- and doing nothing, metrics will be generated and directed to the corresponding Datadog Account based off your supplied API key

 Below is a quick discussion on some points of interest